 Linnet F. Deily, Executive Chair

 Linnet F. Deily was nominated Deputy U.S. Trade Representative and Ambassador by President George W. Bush and confirmed in that post by the U.S. Senate on May 27, 2001.
 Ms. Deily had previously served as vice chairman of the Charles Schwab Corporation.
 Prior to joining Schwab, Ms. Deily was Chairman, President and Chief Executive Officer of First Interstate Bank of Texas.
-She received her B.A. in Government from the University of Texas at Austin in 1967 and her M.A. in International Management from the University of Texas at Dallas in 1976.
+She received her Bachelor of Arts degree in Government from the University of Texas at Austin in 1967 and her Master of Arts degree in International Management from the University of Texas at Dallas in 1976.
 By appointment of then Governor George W. Bush, she served on the nine-member Board of Regents of the University of Texas System.
-Her current board involvement includes Honeywell, the Board of Visitors of MD Anderson Cancer Center, the Baker Institute Advisory Board, and Houston Endowment.
+Her current board involvement includes Honeywell, the Board of Visitors of MD Anderson Cancer Center, and the Baker Institute Advisory Board.
 By Presidential appointment, she also recently served on the Fulbright Foreign Scholarship Board.

 Robert T. Blakely